“This post may contain affiliate links. Please read my disclosure for more info.

 - There’s no commute in all kinds of weather.

-- You’re not subject to the latest virus or flu bug floating around the office.
+- You’re not exposed to whatever flu bug might be floating around the office.

-So data entry jobs may not be the highest salaries around, but when you’re able to focus and develop that skill, you’ll be able to leverage it into more lucrative opportunities.
+So even if data entry jobs aren’t the highest salaries around, when you’re able to focus and develop that skill, you’ll be able to leverage it into more lucrative opportunities.

-What to Look for in a Data Entry Job From Home
+What to Look for in Online Data Entry Jobs

 Unfortunately, many of the sites advertising online data entry jobs from home aren’t legitimate.
-Here are some keys to look for to make sure the offer is valid :
+Here’s what you’ll want to look for:

 - Check to see how long the company has been in business, and whether data entry and/or transcription services are their specialty.

 - How well do they spell out the details of the job?
 For instance, what type of data entry would you be performing, and what’s the expected turnaround time.

 - According to the Bureau of Labor and Statistics, data entry clerks—not transcriptionists or typists—are paid a mean hourly wage of nearly $16.22 an hour as of May, 2018.
 It ranges from a low of $10.80 an hour for new hires up to $23.08 per hour for more experienced data entry work.

 - If they promise much higher pay, they’re probably not legitimate offers.